alphagov/govuk-rfcs/rfc-000-external-route.md

-# External routes
+# External content

 ## Summary

-Create an `external_route` document type to represent pages that aren't part of GOV.UK but are relavent to our users.
+Create an `external_content` document type to represent pages that aren't part of GOV.UK but are relavent to our users.

 ## Problem